hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 Your API I/O mechanism can be REST, GraphQL or RPC but you can fulfill requests coming through each I/O channel with the same business logic layer

 ![business-layer.png](../Images/business-layer.png "HTTP stacks")

+### Disadvantages of GraphQL

+* Added complexity - GraphQL is not a replacement for server-side databases.
+It is just a simple query language.
+  * So, it also shows the same problems when a client requests too many nested fields data at a single time.
+So there must be a mechanism like maximum query depths, query complexity weighting, avoiding recursion, or persistent queries to stop inefficient requests from the client-side.
+* Loss of native HTTP support
+  * Queries always return a HTTP status code of 200, regardless of whether or not that query was successful.
+If your query is unsuccessful, your response JSON will have a top-level errors key with associated error messages and stacktrace.
+This can make monitoring implementations more complex, as you'll have to implement some server side logic to raise monitoring aware errors.
+  * Lack of built-in caching support - REST APIs have multiple endpoints, they can leverage native HTTP caching to avoid refetching resources.
+With GraphQL, you will need to setup your own caching support which means relying on another library, or setting up something like globally unique IDs for your backend.
+  * Lack of Rate Limiting